Emmy van Deurzen: Political Engagement and Activism

 Following the 2016 Brexit referendum, van Deurzen became active in defending the rights of EU citizens in the UK.
 She founded the Voices for Europe initiative and served as Vice Chair of the New Europeans.
 She organized free counselling services for affected populations and gave public speeches, including at several major protests in Parliament Square.
 The Existential Academy also provided free emotional support services for Ukrainians who took refuge in the UK during the UK/Russian war and to all those affected by the war between Israel and Gaza.

 Recent Works and Public Engagement

 In Psychotherapy and the Quest for Happiness (2009), van Deurzen critiqued both psychopathology and naïve positivity, advocating for a nuanced existential perspective.
 Her more recent book Rising from Existential Crisis (2022) addressed the psychological effects of sociopolitical trauma and immigration.
 She also wrote and produced the documentary Bringing Wisdom to the World (2023), promoting the Existential Movement, which aims to infuse public discourse with philosophical and existential insight.
 In 2022, she signed with Penguin for Beginning to Live: The Art of Existential Freedom, a popularized account of her therapeutic wisdom.

+Beginning to Live: The Art of Existential Freedom

+In 2026, van Deurzen published Beginning to Live: The Art of Existential Freedom with Allen Lane and Penguin Press.
+Described as her 21st book and her first mainstream book for a general readership, it draws on more than five decades of her work in existential psychotherapy and philosophy.
+The book develops van Deurzen's four-dimensional framework of existence, comprising the physical world (Umwelt), the social world (Mitwelt), the personal world (Eigenwelt), and the ideal or spiritual world (Überwelt).
+It considers how tensions between these dimensions shape people's experiences and decisions.
+Drawing on the work of philosophers including Søren Kierkegaard, Friedrich Nietzsche, Jean-Paul Sartre, Simone de Beauvoir, and Hannah Arendt, van Deurzen examines the relationship between human freedom, responsibility, and the conditions in which choices are made.
+Van Deurzen argues that psychological distress can be understood in the context of the fundamental conditions of human existence and not only through the framework of psychiatric diagnosis.
+She examines how people respond to uncertainty, loss, and difficult life circumstances and discusses ways of approaching these experiences through existential reflection and personal choice.
+The book also addresses what van Deurzen describes as the tendency to pathologize ordinary forms of distress and emphasizes engagement with uncertainty and freedom as aspects of human life.

+The book received reviews in The Guardian and the Times Literary Supplement.
+In The Guardian, Sophie McBain described the book as a profound examination of existential courage and its application to struggles and uncertainty.
+In the Times Literary Supplement, Anna Katharina Schaffner noted its rejection of simple solutions and described its use of case studies and existential approaches to questions concerning the fundamental conditions of human life.